nabla-ml/nabla/readme.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License v2.0 with LLVM Exceptions - see the [LICENSE](LICENSE) file for details.

 ## 🔗 Links